context-driven-testing-toolkit/sparkler/README.md

 sparkler
 ========

-A cli tool like spark, that produces graphical plots from whitespace-delimited lists of numbers passed by other command line arguments.
+A cli tool directly inspired by [spark][spark]. sparkler produces graphical plots from whitespace-delimited lists of numbers passed by other command line arguments.

 sparkler makes an attempt to be smart about displaying data in a way that makes sense while reducing visual noise.